deboraheinig/Calculator/README.md

 # Calculator

-Calculator built with Kotlin code, that performs four fundamental operations
+Calculator built with Kotlin code, that performs the four fundamental operations.

 # Requirements